What exercise is best for pregnancy and postnatal?

 Always ask, what’s the point of this exercise, workout or training program?

 There have been so many online and free workouts over the last year, which is great for accessibility but isn’t great as there is no standard or regulation for this.
 Not everyone is quailed, teaches form or even has the correct form themselves.
 99% of these aren’t suitable or considered for the pregnancy and postnatal period.
 Please make sure your teacher is aware of your pregnancy or stage of postnatal recovery, so it’s safe and effective for you!
 We’re all here to get stronger and fitter without injury or setbacks.

 A good trainer or coach will always be happy to answer your questions about why you’re doing something.
 If you are doing it by yourself, just take some time to think about if its really going to benefit you right now.
-I’ll admit heel slides aren’t the most exciting exercise, but in postnatal recovery, they are going to do amazing things for your core and are a lot more beneficial than attempting planks or scissors!
+I’ll admit heel slides aren’t the most exciting exercise, but in postnatal recovery, they are going to do amazing things for your core and are a lot more beneficial than attempting planks or scissors too early.

-Would you still like some more advice and guidance?
+Would you like more advice and guidance?